SystemsApproach/tcpcc/algorithm.rst

 ====================================

 ..
-	These lead paragraphs need attention.
-One idea is to frame this chapter as a "case study" of control-based strategies: from Tahoe to Reno to CUBIC. -llp

-This chapter describes the predominant example of end-to-end congestion control in use today, that implemented by TCP.
-The essential strategy of TCP is to send packets into the network without a reservation and then to react to observable events that occur.
-TCP assumes only FIFO queuing in the network’s routers, but also works with fair queuing.
+	Still need to work the names -- Tahoe, Reno, CUBIC -- into the narrative, as well as better highlight the "case study" perspective. -llp

-TCP congestion control was introduced into the Internet in the late 1980s by Van Jacobson, roughly eight years after the TCP/IP protocol stack had become operational.
+This chapter describes the dominant congestion control algorithm in use today on the Internet.
+The approach was introduced into the Internet in the late 1980s by Van Jacobson, roughly eight years after the TCP/IP protocol stack had become operational.
 Immediately preceding this time, the Internet was suffering from congestion collapse—hosts would send their packets into the Internet as fast as the advertised window would allow, congestion would occur at some router (causing packets to be dropped), and the hosts would time out and retransmit their packets, resulting in even more congestion.

-Broadly speaking, the idea of TCP congestion control is for each source to determine how much capacity is available in the network, so that it knows how many packets it can safely have in transit.
-Once a given source has this many packets in transit, it uses the arrival of an ACK as a signal that one of its packets has left the network and that it is therefore safe to insert a new packet into the network without adding to the level of congestion.
+The general idea is straightforward.
+Having transmitted a set of packets according to its current estimate of the available bandwidth, the sender uses the arrival of an ACK as a signal that one of its packets has left the network and that it is therefore safe to insert a new packet into the network without adding to the level of congestion.
 By using ACKs to pace the transmission of packets, TCP is said to be *self-clocking*.
+The sender also uses timeouts as a signal that the network is congested, indicating that it needs to reduce its sending rate.
+By using packet loss as an indication of congestion, we refer to the approach as *control-based*.

 Of course, determining the available capacity in the first place is no easy task.
-To make matters worse, because other connections come and go, the available bandwidth changes over time, meaning that any given source must be able to adjust the number of packets it has in transit.
-This section describes the algorithms used by TCP to address these and other problems.
+And to make matters worse, because other connections come and go, the available bandwidth changes over time, meaning that any given source must be able to adjust the number of packets it has in transit.
+This chapter describes the suite of techniques that TCP uses to address these and other problems.
+Most of the techniques are adjustments to the sender's behavior, with no changes to the over-the-wire protocol.
+The exceptions are a set of extensions to the TCP header, as described in Section 4.2.

-Note that, although we describe the TCP congestion-control mechanisms one at a time, thereby giving the impression that we are talking about three independent mechanisms, it is only when they are taken as a whole that we have TCP congestion control.
-Also, while we are going to begin here with the variant of TCP congestion control most often referred to as *standard TCP*, we will see that there are actually quite a few variants of TCP congestion control in use today, and researchers continue to explore new approaches to addressing this problem.
-Some of these new approaches are discussed below.
+Although we describe the set of mechanisms one at a time, giving the impression that we are talking about three independent approaches, it is only when they are taken as a whole that we have TCP congestion control.
+It is also the case that these mechanisms have been further refined over the last 30 years, culminating the variant most commonly found running on end-hosts today: *TCP CUBIC*.
+In other words, this chapter can read as a case study of control-based algorithms, spanning the incremental experience of identifying and solving a sequence of problems.

 4.1 Adaptive Retransmission
 ---------------------------